alrichardbollans/spatial-preposition-annotation-tool/README.md

 Note: It is important that the preposition objects have a Game Property called 'preposition'.

 We also plan on improving how prepositions are handled.
+(Currently adding a textUI to replace this and will be completed very soon!)

 ### Creating Annotations